dogestry/dogestry/Readme.md

 * Docker's interaction with docker-registry is complex and tightly coupled
   * Tied in with the first problem, there are no guarantees that docker won't go out to the official registry for images.
 This isn't acceptible for production.
   * It might delegate to the index for auth.
 Again, in production I would want to actively disable this.
-* Setting up docker-registry is complex
+* Setting up docker-registry seems complex
   * It doesn't support secure setups out of the box.
 There's a suggestion to use basic auth, but no documentation on how to set it up.
   * I've spent a long time trying to work out how to get basic auth working, but haven't cracked it yet!
   * By comparison: docker's single go binary